 Many of the available xanthan gum studies only test on animals, so some benefits may not be replicated in humans.
 More human trials should be performed before you use xanthan gum for its purported health benefits.

 Xanthan gum is a common food additive manufactured using bacteria.
-It can be purchased in powder form [R].
+It can be purchased in powder form for use in cooking .

 - Salad dressings

 Xanthan gum can be substituted with the following in many recipes:

 There is no safe and effective dose of xanthan gum for any medical purpose because no sufficiently powered study has been conducted to find one.
 Most professionals recommend staying under 10 mg/kg per day .